There are two main reasons that will lead to the need for reconciliation, and these will cover every situation.

 - Go to see the one you have sinned against

 Unfortunately, sometimes when we have sinned or upset someone else, they are not always immediately willing to forgive.
 But if you have done your part, you need to leave the rest to the Lord.
 Love them, talk with them, serve them, help them, support them, so that they will see that you really have changed and are sorry for what you’ve done.

 The second situation is not as easy.
 If someone has sinned against you, think through what has been done so that you can explain the problem.
 Before you do anything, forgive them, or ask God to help you forgive them.
 Then go to see them, with a humble heart.
 Don’t be angry, accusing or condemning.
 If you can’t do this yet, then pray until you are able to go to see them in the spirit with which Jesus would deal with it.

 Jesus also gives teaching on this situation in Matthew 18:15-17.

 - First go to see them on your own, explain the problem,and what they have done.
 If they listen, admit their fault and ask for forgiveness, then true reconciliation is at work.

 - If they will not listen, will not admit fault, then take one or two other fellow Christians along with you to help the person understand they are sinning against the Lord.

-- If they still refuse to listen, this then becomes a matter for the church, and church discipline.
-The leaders of the church need to decide how to punish the person who has sinned.
+- If they still refuse to listen, this then becomes a matter for the church and church discipline.
+The leaders of the church need to decide how to discipline the person who has sinned.

-All that we do needs to be done with love and respect because we ourselves are sinners, and cannot be proud or arrogant or feel that we would never do anything like that.
+All that we do needs to be done with love and respect, because we ourselves are sinners.
+We cannot be proud or arrogant or feel that we would never do anything like that.
 Ephesians 4:15 tells us to “speak the truth in love”.
-There are different ways of telling people that they are wrong, but the best way, and most likely way to be reconciled with a brother or sister is when love, God’s love, is the hallmark of our lives.
+There are different ways of telling people that they are wrong, but the best way, and the most likely way to be reconciled with a brother or sister is when God’s love is the hallmark of our lives.

 How does this Bible passage speak to you?
 Please share your thoughts below!